700+ Ways to Describe Feet: A Word List for Writers

 Cooperation

-pointing one’s feet toward other person
+pointing one’s feet toward another person

 Determination, stubbornness